-If you and your valentine still have energy to burn after rolling out that homemade pasta dough, there's nothing stopping you from turning it into an impressive spread of mushroom tortellini, ravioli filled with ricotta or butternut squash and blue cheese, or—for the high achievers among you, the couples who go running together in matching compression tights, you know who you are—an eye-popping dish of uovo in raviolo, extra-large ravioli filled with creamy ricotta and a soft-yolked egg.
+If you and your valentine still have energy to burn after rolling out that homemade pasta dough, there's nothing stopping you from turning it into an impressive spread of mushroom tortellini, ravioli filled with ricotta or butternut squash and blue cheese, or—for the high achievers among you—an eye-popping dish of uovo in raviolo, extra-large ravioli filled with creamy ricotta and a soft-yolked egg.
 You will probably need a ravioli mold, or at least a fluted pastry wheel, when it's time to cut the dough shapes, and you'll definitely want both sets of hands available for portioning out the filling.
 If you're making standard ravioli or tortellini, by all means enjoy your work for dinner in the evening, but make enough to freeze and eat later, too.

-Gnudi comes from the old Tuscan-language equivalent of the word for "naked" in Italian, a name that's both thematically appropriate for Valentine's and practically descriptive of the dish: dumpling-like spheres of soft and creamy ricotta that lack a true pasta shell.
+Gnudi comes from the old Tuscan-language equivalent of the word for "naked" in Italian, a name that's both thematically appropriate for Valentine's and practically descriptive of the ricotta gnudi: dumpling-like spheres of soft and creamy ricotta that lack a true pasta shell.
 Instead, they're individually coated in a layer of semolina flour—a step that's made quicker and easier with a partner—then allowed to sit until the thinnest of skins form on their exteriors.
-You'll need to plan ahead for that step, as it can take a few days, and, above all, don't skimp on the quality of the ricotta!
+You'll need to plan ahead for that step, as it can take a few days.
+But above all, don't skimp on the quality of the ricotta!
 With barely a fig leaf of pasta to cover it, so to speak, the cheese is highly exposed, which means it needs to be in top form.
-If excellent ricotta, containing no gums or stabilizers, isn't available commercially where you live, tack on a bonus cooking project by making your own—it's much easier than you think.
+If excellent ricotta that contains no gums or stabilizers, isn't available commercially where you live, tack on a bonus cooking project by making your own—it's much easier than you think.

 A Dumpling Feast